sherlockdoyle/Python-Codes/pawky/README.md

 ### The Python version of `awk`.

 ## Why Pawky?
-Pawky is just a for fun project to design a `awk` like program in Python.
+Pawky is just a for-fun project to design a `awk` like program in Python.
 Pawky is neither a recreation of `awk` nor a `awk` parser.
 Pawky allows you to use a `awk` like syntax in Python to easily process files.
 Most of the builtin `awk` variables and functions are available, but most of them need to be used manually.

 ## Get Started
 Start by importing Pawky and creating an instance of Pawky.